 You can explore more key features and other details of PostgreSQL here.

 The mass popularity of NoSQL databases has also resulted in them being employed in all told use cases without understanding the suitability for the employment case.
 One fundamental rule that’s usually forgotten is that the NoSQL databases are designed around queries.

 Initially, the schema evolves to support the requirement for initial business use cases.
 However, the business use cases evolve and alter in multiple ways, and shortly the new needs for interacting with the database become unwieldy.
 This is often the elemental problem that folks usually hit with NoSQL databases.

-Due to business needs, sometimes organizations feel they have to migrate to SQL databases from NoSQL Databases.
-Here we are going to discuss migrating the DynamoDB data to PostgreSQL.
+Due to business needs, organizations sometimes have to migrate to SQL databases from NoSQL Databases.
+Here we are going to migrate data from DynamoDB to PostgreSQL.

 Method 1: Migrate DynamoDB PostgreSQL Data using Hevo’s No Code Data Pipeline

-Hevo provides an Automated No Code Data Pipeline that helps you move your DynamoDB data swiftly to your PostgreSQL.
+Hevo provides an Automated No Code Data Pipeline that helps you swiftly migrate DynamoDB to PostgreSQL.
 You can set up a Data Warehouse managed by Hevo on the fly, as part of the Integration process.
-The ingested data from the source is first stored in a Data Warehouse managed by Hevo and then loaded to the destination such as Databases, or Business Applications.
+The ingested data from the source is first stored in a Data Warehouse managed by Hevo and then loaded to the destination, such as Databases, or Business Applications.